misyltoad/d9vk/README.md

 - `DXVK_CONFIG_FILE=/xxx/dxvk.conf` Sets path to the configuration file.

 ## Troubleshooting
-DXVK requires threading support from your mingw-w64 build environment.
+D9VK requires threading support from your mingw-w64 build environment.
 If you are missing this, you may see "error: 'mutex' is not a member of 'std'".
 On Debian and Ubuntu, this can usually be resolved by using the posix alternate, which supports threading.
 For example, choose the posix alternate from these